ChrisMayor/D365SwotMatrix/README.md

-# Account SWOT Matrix for Dynamics 365 (8.2 or 9.x)
+# Account / Opportunity SWOT Matrix for Dynamics 365 (8.2 or 9.x)

-SWOT-Matrix Control for Dynamics 365 (8.2 or 9.x) which can be added as web ressource to the account or opportunity form.
+SWOT-Matrix Control for Dynamics 365 (8.2 or 9.x), which can be added as web ressource to the account or opportunity form.

-The swot matrix helps the sales people to identify the
+The SWOT matrix helps the sales people to identify the

 * Stenghts (internal)
 * Weaknesses (internal)